-- What does it mean to be original? - What elements or characteristics are needed to be original?
+Creative thinkers often have the most original ideas.
+What does it mean to be original?
+What elements or characteristics are needed to be original?
+Answer these questions yourself and then ask five other people what they think.
+Sort and categorize the data, grouping like responses together.

-Watch the TEDTalk about creative thinking called, "The Originals" on this link: https://bit.ly/2CCUkJj
+Now watch the TEDTalk about creative thinking called, "The Originals:" https://bit.ly/2CCUkJj

 What do procrastination, fear and doubt, and bad ideas have to do with creativity?
-Do these same elements emerge in the answers you received from the five people?
+How do these elements present themselves in the answers you received from the five people?
 What does it tell you about the capabilities we all have in terms of creativity?